-General Information for Applicants To Our Graduate Programs (PhD and DMA)
+General Information for Applicants To Our Graduate (PhD/DMA) Programs - Updated for Fall 2013

-Are you considering applying for our PhD program in Musicology (Historical Musicology, Music Theory, or Ethnomusicology) or our DMA program in Composition?
+Are you considering applying for our PhD program in Musicology (Historical Musicology, Music Theory, or Ethnomusicology) or our DMA program in Composition for admission in 2014?

-Prospective graduate program applicants should begin by visiting the "Admissions" section of the Columbia University Graduate School of Arts and Sciences (GSAS) website.
+Prospective PhD/DMA applicants should begin by visiting the "Admissions" section of the Columbia University Graduate School of Arts and Sciences (GSAS) website.
 This is the portal for online applications and contains key information regarding requirements and deadlines for applicants.

 Admission to our graduate program is extremely competitive, and only strong and well prepared candidates for doctoral study should apply.
 We normally admit between 8 and 12 new students (all with full fellowship support for 4 or 5 years of study) annually across all four areas of our Department, and receive several hundred applications for these few positions.